-In either of these scenarios, you can't just change around your content without taking a step back and consider what's pulling your rankings.
+In either of these scenarios, you can't just change your content without taking a step back and considering what's pulling your rankings.

 Specifically, look at the pages that passed you and see what they brought to the table.
 Are they new?
 Is there new content?
 Did they change their Lawyer SEO tactics?
 Did they get new covetable backlinks?